sdawso/frd/README.md

 * postproc.py - a bunch of matplotlib functions, some useful some not. functions of importance are plot_hwhm_channels and plot_stats. everything else is largely experimental

-*Anthropic's Claude and Google's Gemini were used for generating matplotlib functions and general debugging passes.
+*Anthropic's Claude and Google's Gemini were used in this repository for generating matplotlib functions and general debugging passes.
 All code drafted by me (Simon) unless otherwise credited.*